-The Company paid cash dividends on common stock of \$1.90 per share for the fiscal years ended June 30, 2011 and 2010, which included a special dividend of \$1.00 per share during each such fiscal year.
-The Board of Directors has authorized the payment of a fiscal 2012 first quarter dividend of \$.225 payable September 30, 2011 to shareholders of record on September 9, 2011.
-We anticipate that regular quarterly dividends will be paid for the foreseeable future.
-There is no assurance that the Board of Directors will declare a special dividend during the fiscal year ending June 30, 2012.
+The Company paid cash dividends on common stock of \$1.90 per share for the fiscal years ended June 30, 2012 and 2011, which included a special dividend of \$1.00 per share during each such fiscal year.
+The Board of Directors has authorized the payment of a fiscal 2013 first quarter dividend of \$.225 payable September 28, 2012 to shareholders of record on September 10, 2012.
+Our Board of Directors assesses the Company's dividend policy periodically and we anticipate that regular quarterly dividends will be paid for the foreseeable future.
+There is no assurance, however, that the Board of Directors will either increase the amount of the regular cash dividend or declare a special dividend during the fiscal year ending June 30, 2013 or any future years.

-During fiscal 2011, the Company sold common stock to certain employees and directors as they exercised existing stock options granted under a shareholder approved plan.
-During the year, 23,800 shares were sold at prices that ranged from \$8.98 a share to \$21.54 a share.
+During fiscal 2012, the Company sold common stock to certain employees and directors as they exercised existing stock options granted under a shareholder approved plan.
+During the year, 3,800 shares were sold at prices that ranged from \$17.09 a share to \$17.36 a share.
 The securities were sold for cash.
 Proceeds are used for general working capital purposes.

-The Company did not make any open market purchases of equity securities in the fiscal 2011 fourth quarter.
+The Company did not make any open market purchases of equity securities in the fiscal 2012 fourth quarter.

-The following table sets forth information as of June 30, 2011 with respect to compensation plans under which equity securities of the Company may be issued.
+The following table sets forth information as of June 30, 2012 with respect to compensation plans under which equity securities of the Company may be issued.

-Equity Compensation Plan Information

-Number of securities to be issued upon exercise Weighted-average exercise price of Number of Securities remaining available for future issuance under of outstanding options, outstanding options, equity compensation plan (excluding Plan Category warrants and rights warrants and rights securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders 132,400 \$18.62 310,600 Equity compensation plans not approved by security holders Total 132,400 310,600
+Equity Compo ensation Plan Information ı Plan Catagory Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options, warrants and rights Number of Securities remaining available for future issuance under equity compensation plan (excluding securities reflected in column (a)) Plan Category Equity compensation plans approved by security holders (a) 187,050 (b) \$20.69 252,150 Equity compensation plans not approved by security holders Total 187,050 252,150